Calculating the Right Amount of Roth Conversions

 When looking at Max and Minny’s situation, we can plan to fill the 12% tax bracket starting at retirement and continuing until they start drawing Social Security at age 70.
 This results in an additional $3,204,077 in their lifetime – even better!
 They’ll also save an estimated $269,015 in taxes overall!

 Just for comparison, simply changing the strategy to fill to 22% bracket results in $858,075 more portfolio value (versus $3,204,077 for the 12%).
 Interestingly, this results in $590,678 less in taxes over Max and Minny’s lifetime.
-Would the extra tax savings be worth a difference in $2,346,002?
+Would the extra tax savings be worth losing out on $2,346,002?
 Probably not.

 How Much Do You Really Need to Convert?

-Even after looking at all these different methods to implement a Roth conversion strategy, you might not need to convert as much as possible.
-A good goal is to convert enough to Roth so your RMDs will be about the amount you plan to withdraw in retirement anyway.
-You have to remember there’s a balance between paying taxes now and paying taxes later.
+Even after looking at all these different methods to implement a Roth conversion strategy, you might not need to convert a ton.
+A good goal is to convert enough to Roth to reduce your RMDs to your normal withdrawal level.
+If you’re not going to have an RMD problem, it doesn’t make sense to complete an aggressive Roth conversion strategy.

 Risks of Roth Conversions

-Converting too Late in Life
+Converting Too Late in Life

+Roth conversion advantages diminish over time.
+If you convert too late, you’ll pay the taxes, but you won’t break even on taxes paid through the growth of your Roth IRA.
 Depending on your circumstances, it might still make sense to complete some Roth conversions throughout retirement.

-Making AGI too High
+Making AGI or MAGI Too High

-You’ll want to be very careful not to convert too much in any given year.
-Roth conversions are counted as taxable income in the year you convert, so your Adjusted Gross Income (AGI) will increase.
-This can push you over other important thresholds.
+You’ll want to be careful not to convert too much in any given year.
+Roth conversions are counted as taxable income in the year you convert, so your Adjusted Gross Income (AGI) and Modified Adjusted Gross Income (MAGI) will increase.
+This can push you into higher tax brackets and over other important thresholds.

 The most noticeable threshold you need to be considerate of is the Income Related Monthly Adjustment Amounts (IRMAA) for your Medicare premiums.
-If your Modified Adjusted Gross Income (MAGI) is too high, you’ll be charged higher Part B and Part D Medicare premiums.
-These adjustments start at $97,001 (Filing Single) or $194,001 (Married filing Jointly) (based on 2021 income).
+If your MAGI is too high, you’ll be charged higher Part B and Part D Medicare premiums.
+These adjustments start for income above $106,000 (Filing Single) or $212,000 (Married filing Jointly) for 2025 and income above $109,000 (Single) or $218,000 (MFJ) for 2026.

 College Planning